jarro/ircradio/README.md

-replaceAllByRegex = calls java's  String.replaceAll  takes regex and a string.

 #### Using Custom Language File
 All language files are copied to public storage on app start if the file does not already exist.